minutemailer/minutemailer-subscribe-plugin/readme.txt

 = Do I need to pay anything to use Minutemailer? =

 No, there is a fully functional free account.
-Just go to [Minutemailer.com](https://minutemailer.com "Marketing Simplified") to signup.
-If you need more contacts or emails than the free account allows you need to upgrade to a paid account.
+Just go to [Minutemailer.com](https://minutemailer.com "Send beautiful newsletters") to signup.
+If you need to send more emails than the free account allows you need to upgrade to a paid account.

 = Can I change the styling of the fields? =